Tanq16/blog_site/_posts/2023-05-01-howto-on-chatgpt.md

 ChatGPT is very powerful as we'll soon see, but, it is important to recognize its limitations.
 It's important to note that ChatGPT is not Artificial General Intelligence (AGI) and and should not be thought of as such; instead it's an AI model aimed at text generation.
 This means that it cannot generate pure conscience-based logic, but rather is a text generation model.
 That's why there'll always be limitations in what it can come up with.

 The quality of the output is highly dependent on the input it receives.
 Since it generates output from the corpus it is trained on, it may generate biased or incorrect responses.
 As such, it shouldn't be considered a "source of truth".
-It can come up with grammatically correct text or syntactically correct code, but all of that is a testament of how good the model is, not for how "sentient" it is.
-Spoiler alert: it is not sentient, it's a generator and you can pick up on that if you use it and experiment with it enough.
+It can come up with grammatically correct text or syntactically correct code, but all of that is a testament of how good the model is, not for how "sentient" it is. ***Spoiler alert: it is not sentient***, it's a generator and you can pick up on that if you use it and experiment with it enough.

 However, when used in a smart way, ChatGPT can significantly increase productivity and provide useful insights for several kinds of professional jobs.
 Let's see how!